CRM Automation

 Gong, Chorus, Fireflies, Avoma.
 Transcripts and summaries written back to the deal, objections tagged, next steps as tasks.

-PECR and UK GDPR, built in.
+PECR and UK GDPR controls

 Too many CRM setups treat consent and suppression as something to bolt on later.
 The ICO doesn't.